 Many cellular IoT providers send traffic over the public internet.
 This is a major security concern because it could expose hundreds or thousands of your IoT devices to cyberattacks.

-Your IoT solution is much more secure if your carrier can egress to their own private network.
+Your IoT solution is much more secure if your carrier can egress to their own private LTE network.
 That way, your data is encrypted and safe from malicious threats on the open internet, from the device all the way to the mobile operator’s core network.

 It’s very common for cellular IoT providers to outsource their core network to a major operator like T-Mobile.
 Unfortunately, if there’s a performance issue with the network, your provider has very little power to correct the issue—because they don’t own the network.